 Timothy (Tim) A. Reed was named associate executive director for business and membership services in 2016.
 His current position is vice president for membership and operations.
 He is also O∆K’s chief operating officer (COO).
 His expertise includes leadership development, professional performance training, curriculum development, instruction, major event planning, and facilities management.
-He has presented widely on leadership, organizational development, program planning, professional standards, and facility management.
+He has presented extensively on leadership, organizational development, program planning, professional standards, and facility management.

 With more than 30 years of experience, Tim has served in widely different university settings.
-As Director of University Student Commons and Activities and then as the Assistant Dean of Student Affairs at Virginia Commonwealth University, he led the curriculum and programmatic development of VCU’s third Living Learning Program (VCU-LEAD).
-He co-founded the VCU Emerging Leaders Program, now in its tenth year.
+As director of university student commons and activities and subsequently as the assistant dean of student affairs at Virginia Commonwealth University, Tim led the curriculum and programmatic development of VCU’s third Living Learning Program (VCU-LEAD).
+He co-founded the VCU Emerging Leaders Program, now in its 12th year.
 Tim led efforts in professional development, SACS accreditation, assessment, and communications.
-As director of the student centers, he led the largest expansion of student experiences in 15 years as well as three major renovation and construction projects for the university.
+As director of the VCU student centers, he led the largest expansion of student experiences in 15 years as well as three major renovation and construction projects for the university.

 Tim served on the Board of Trustees for Association of College Unions (ACUI).
 He has also served as regional business manager and director, regional conference chair, and on a number of international committees.
-He also serves on the Harlaxton Society (University of Evansville) Board of Directors, and has served on the numerous other boards and advisory committees.
+He also serves on the Harlaxton Society Board of Directors, and has served on the numerous other boards and advisory committees.

 Tim is a 1989 initiate of the Virginia Polytechnic Institute and State University Circle.
 In addition, he served as one of the re-chartering members and as the long-time faculty secretary/circle coordinator for the Virginia Commonwealth University Circle.
 He is also a member of Phi Kappa Phi.

 He received a Ph.D. in educational leadership and policy from Virginia Tech, a Master of Arts in education from The Ohio State University, and a Bachelor of Science in liberal studies/interpersonal communication from the University of Evansville.

 Tim enjoys reading, travel, biking, walking, and just spending time with his wife of many years, Lynn.
 He has three grown children and two grandchildren.
 The Reeds primary residence is in Chester, Va.